 3. The Serve and Volleyer

-With the Advancement of racket technology, Serve and Volley isn’t used often on either the WTA or ATP tour anymore.
-However, players like Federer will throw in the odd serve and volley every now and then.
-Serve and Volley Tennis is used much more widely in Doubles and Mixed Tennis as there is less risk of being passed in doubles.
+Serve and Volley Tennis is used much more widely in Doubles and Mixed Doubles as there is less risk of being passed down the line in doubles.

-How do you beat a Serve and Volleyer in Tennis?
+How do you beat a Serve and Volleyer?

-Below are some tips to help you beat a Serve and Volleyer in Tennis at the recreational level.
+Below are some tips to help you beat a Serve and Volleyer at the recreational level.

-- Focus on keeping your return low so that the Serve and Volleyer has to hit the volley from below the net as doing this will make it hard for them to hit an agressive volley at you.
+- Focus on keeping your return low so that the Serve and Volleyer player has to hit the volley from below the net as doing this will make it hard for them to hit an aggressive volley at you.

-- Don’t feel like you have to hit a winning passing shot every time they go for a serve and volley.
-Instead focus on hitting a solid passing shot attempt that has a good margin for error.
+- Don’t feel like you have to hit a winning passing shot every time they go for a serve and volley, and instead, focus on hitting a solid passing shot attempt that has a good margin for error.

-- Consider hitting a shart slice away from the serve and volleyer as they approach the net.
-If they do get to it, they will be forced to hit the ball which will hopefully provide an easy put away shot for you.
+- Consider hitting a sharp slice away from the serve and volleyer as they approach the net and If they do get to it, they will be forced to hit the ball which will hopefully provide an easy put away shot for you.

 4. The All Court Player

-Roger Federer is probably the proponent of the all court style and has helped to 20 grand slam wins including 8 grass grand slams at Wimbledon.
+Roger Federer is probably the best-known proponent of the all court style on the ATP Tour, with this style of play helping Federer to 20 grand slam wins including eight grass grand slam singles titles at Wimbledon.

-How do you beat an All Court Player in Tennis?
+How do you beat an All Court Player?

 - Focus on hitting your balls deep with good top spin as this will keep the all court player away from the net.

-- Play to your strengths and don’t let your oponent dictate points.
+- Play to your strengths and don’t let your opponent dictate points.

 - If your opponent is super close to the net, then a lob is often an effective shot against all court players who love the net.